What is Thumb Ligament Injury?

 Treatment Options for Thumb Ligament Injury

 For partial Thumb Ligament Injury, icing, elevation and splinting can lead to recovery.
 Complete tears may benefit from surgery to repair the ligament and restore stability to the thumb.
-If a ligament has been completely torn and treatment is instituted more than a month after injury, surgery may involve using a tendon graft from the wrist to reconstruct the chronically injured, degenerated, and shortened ligament.
+If a ligament has been completely torn and treatment is instituted more than a month after injury, surgery may involve using a tendon graft from the forearm to reconstruct the chronically injured, degenerated, and shortened ligament.

 Thumb Ligament Injury can vary from mild to severe and prompt diagnosis and treatment will allow for quicker recovery.
 Call Dr. Pruzansky at 212-249-8700 to schedule an appointment.